ADACS-Australia/KLuken_HPC_training_2022B/_episodes/08_GitBashExtras.md

   - `ssh -Y user@host`
   - not a good idea for login nodes
   - use a visualisation node (if available) or a worker node
-  - some HPC provide a web based remote desktop experience for this
+  - some HPC provide a web based remote desktop experience for this with lower latency
 - link/discuss nomachine